Table of Contents

 - Road-to-the-Sale: The steps necessary to complete a car sale, from greeting the customer to signing the paperwork.

-- Rocket: A tactic where a dealer sends a customer away with an unrealistic offer they can’t honor, hoping the customer will return ready to negotiate a more reasonable deal.
+- Rocket: A tactic where a dealer sends a customer away with an unrealistic offer they can’t honor.

 - ROI: Return on Investment – a measure of profitability relative to cost.